Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 <a name="tr"></a>
 # 8. Training, validation and accuracy:
 Machine learning analysis is performed to evaluate the performance of two different regression models (Linear Regression and Random Forest) on the different clusters of a dataset.
-First, the dataset has been split into training-validation and testing sets.
+First, the dataset has been split into training-validation and testing sets(80% train and 20% test).
 Then the training-validation dataset is split into four folds, and KFold cross-validation is used to evaluate the performance of the regression models on the training data.
 The KFold function is used to generate the indices for the training and validation sets, and then the data is split into the training and validation sets using these indices.
 The data are then scaled, and the models are then trained on the scaled training data, and the R2 score is calculated for the validation set for each fold.

+**Here the following steps are taken for each clusters:**

+* Splitting dataset

+* 4-fold cross validation

+* Data Scaling

+* fitting random forest and linear regression models

+* Finding accuracy

 ```python
 # number of folds